The food industry is a rapidly changing environment, and rarely do those changes make the lives of processors any easier.

 The difficulty with nonskid flooring in the food industry is that the more slip resistance a floor has, the more it holds on to dirt and soil.
 This is true of all flooring types.

 Unlike poured floors, pressed vitrified tile does not rely on grit for slip resistance.
 When the tile is made, it is pressed into a textured mold.
 The mold presses a raised pattern into the surface of the tile, like a fingerprint.
 The deeper the “ridges” in the “fingerprint,” the more slip resistant the tile.
 This texture cannot pop off or abrade like added grit.
-Argelith tiles are enhanced with a unique baked finish that further reduces friction, enhancing both grip and cleanability.
+Argelith tiles are enhanced with a unique baked finish that keeps even nonskid floors easy to clean.

-The type of chemical resistance a facility requires depends on the products being made there.
+The type of chemical resistance you need depends on the products you make.
 Fully vitrified ceramic tile is inert and does not react with acidic, alkaline, or oily substances.
 Hot oil, blood, sugar, alcohol, vinegar, salt – all can be cleaned away without affecting the integrity of the tile.

 Some floor coatings are chemical resistant but are affected by ultraviolet light.
 This causes fading of floors near windows or skylights.
 In some cases, it is only the color compounds that react with the light, but it is difficult to know for certain whether the fading indicates a deeper breakdown.